Prakash Varma

 Prakash Varma is an Indian filmmaker who is known for directing and producing advertisement campaigns.
 He has directed commercials for Vodafone featuring the ZooZoos, Incredible India, Cadbury and the Indian Railways.
 Varma is the co-founder of Nirvana Films, a Bangalore-based production company, for which he has directed commercials for Kit Kat, Bisleri, Netflix, Amazon Prime, iPhone, PhonePe and UltraTech Cement.
 He has also directed campaigns for Kerala Tourism and Dubai Tourism, which featured Shah Rukh Khan.

 In 2009, American filmmaker Michael Bay hired Varma to direct commercials for his company The Institute.

 Varma debuted as an actor in Mohanlal starrer Thudarum (2025), where he received critical acclaim for his performance.

 Early life

-Varma was born and brought up in Alappuzha, Kerala, India.
+Varma was born and brought up in Cherthala Alappuzha, Kerala, India.
 His father and mother were teachers.
-He is an alumnus of SD College, Alappuzha.
+He is an alumnus of SDV Central school Alappuzha and SD College, Alappuzha.
 Varma is nephew to Malayalam film actor Jagannatha Varma.
 He has four brothers.
 In an interview, Varma said that he knows his family is related to painter Raja Ravi Varma, but has "no clue how".
 He worked in Pfizer before pursuing his passion in filmmaking.